coffe-fan008/my-dotfiles/README.md

 this are my dotfiles in this moment im using waybar for the superior bar and hyprland for my apps also im using pywal to generate the colors.

 ### fastfetch image
-My fastfetch image is in dotfiles/fastfetch/images/, the Infamous Iron Man image is from Pinterest because I’m not currently reading the series, and besides, I only own the first comic in physical format.
+My fastfetch image is in dotfiles/fastfetch/images/ as infamous.jpg, the Infamous Iron Man image is from Pinterest because I’m not currently reading the series, and besides, I only own the first comic in physical format.

 ### Wallpaper
-You can find my wallpaper in dotfiles/Wallpapers along with other wallpapers, I got the Minecraft one from r/wallpapers on Reddit.
+You can find my wallpaper in dotfiles/Wallpapers/ as n36xrdijtr8h1.png along with other wallpapers, I got the Minecraft one from r/wallpapers on Reddit.

 ### important
 Thanks for checking out my dotfiles, they're simple, but I like them : )